Skip to contents

 If you have javascript enabled, you can click on any image to embiggen it.

-Dataset UMAP UMAP PCA UMAP-PCA100 PaCMAP
+Dataset UMAP UMAP PCA UMAP PCA100 PaCMAP

 Headline results from my point of view are that going from left to right, UMAP results get more like PaCMAP.
 But in many cases the default UMAP results don’t seem that different to the PaCMAP results.
 In a lot of these datasets, where there are differences, they have already been discussed at length in the PaCMAP paper, but in act of enormous ego I will provide my own commentary, you lucky things.